Jese310S/battle_app/README.md

 `gem install bundler`

-3. Fork or clone this repository down to your local computer [Clone Link](https://github.com/Jese310S/battle_app.git).
+3. Fork or clone this repository down to your local computer [App clone Link](https://github.com/Jese310S/battle_app.git).
 4. To install the gem(s) required, navigate to the location of the `/src` folder in repostitory on your computer, and use the command:

 `bundle`